Premium capacity scenarios

 - Contacting dataset owners and asking them to stagger and space out data refresh schedules.

-- Reducing dataset query load by removing unnecessary dashboards or dashboard tiles, especially those that enforce row-level security.
+- Reducing dataset query load by removing unnecessary dashboards or dashboard tiles, especially content that enforces row-level security.

 Identifying slow-responding datasets

-In this scenario, an investigation began when users complained that certain reports took too long to open, and at times would hang.
+In this scenario, an investigation began when users complained that certain reports took too long to open.
+Sometimes the reports would stop responding.

 The Hourly Query Duration Distribution visual allows the Power BI administrator to identify one-hour periods when the capacity performance could have been perceived as poor.
 The larger the bar segments that represent query durations over one second, the larger the risk that users will perceive poor performance.